-- 1. By providing for 'village' style activities and development to occur in western Waiheke, while ensuring that the existing pattern of development and the visual amenity of the area is maintained. - 2.
-By providing for large scale, rural activities to occur in eastern Waiheke, while ensuring that such development does not detract from the natural landscape and natural features of the island. - 3.
-By ensuring that 'village' style activities and development on western Waiheke do not spread into or occur within eastern Waiheke so that the distinct character of each end of the island is maintained. - 4.
-By protecting the landscape character of the island, particularly the rural landscapes and landscapes with regenerating bush. - 5.
-By protecting natural features, such as wetland systems, indigenous vegetation and wildlife habitats. - 6.
+- 1. By providing for 'village' style activities and development to occur in western Waiheke, while ensuring that the existing pattern of development and the visual amenity of the area is maintained. - By providing for large scale, rural activities to occur in eastern Waiheke, while ensuring that such development does not detract from the natural landscape and natural features of the island. - By ensuring that 'village' style activities and development on western Waiheke do not spread into or occur within eastern Waiheke so that the distinct character of each end of the island is maintained. - 4.
+By protecting the landscape character of the island, particularly the rural landscapes and landscapes with regenerating bush. - By protecting and, where appropriate, enhancing natural features, such as wetland systems, indigenous vegetation, and wildlife habitats and coastal systems. - 6.
 By facilitating the use and development of land for conservation, recreation and community purposes. - 7.
-By providing for the appropriate development of essential infrastructure. - 8.
+By providing for the appropriate development of essential infrastructure including utility services. - 8.
 By providing for the relationship between Ngati Paoa and water, sites, waahi tapu and other taonga.